isaacnmm/pestpolicy-hugo2XX/content/posts/best-long-trampolines-for-gymnastics/index.md

 ###  4. Are There Small Trampolines For Doing Gymnastics?

 Yes!
-[Mini gymnastics trampolines](https://pestpolicy.com/best-mini-trampoline-adults/) are available and they provide good booking.
+[Mini gymnastics trampolines](https://pestpolicy.com/best-mini-trampoline-adults/)are available and they provide good booking.
 However, the small trampolines may suit kids that are aspiring to become gymnasts.
 Adults may find them a bit small.

 ##  Conclusion